 The standard speed tests use TCP with 8 concurrent TCP sessions.
-In 2017 we also introduced a single TCP speed test (termed as Lightweight tests), which ran less frequently and thereby provided less strain on consumer accounts that are data-capped.
+In 2017 we also introduced a less-data intensive throughput test, which both generated less traffic and ran less frequently and thereby provided less strain on consumer accounts that are data-capped.
 The Lightweight tests are used exclusively to provide broadband performance results for satellite ISPs.
 The Technical Appendix to this Report describes each test in more detail, including additional tests not contained in this Report.